poiyomi/PoiyomiDocs/README.md

 This will launch a locally hosted build of the website in a browser window.
 Similar to running a development server, this just launches a fully compiled version of the website.
 So any additional edits you make will require you to run the `build` command again.

+*All features in Docusaurus will be functional in a hosted build of the website.*

 To close the server, simply hit `Ctrl + C` on the Keyboard in Git.

 ### Deployment